Skip to content Skip to sidebar Skip to footer

 Uses

-• Early settlers utilized boneset to treat various ailments, including rheumatism, dropsy, dengue fever, malaria, pneumonia, and influenza.
-The name “boneset” originates from its use in treating breakbone fever, a term for the high fever associated with influenza.
+The name “boneset” is derived from its historical application in treating breakbone fever, a term used to describe the severe pain and high fever associated with influenza.

 Administration